20 June 2025 | 14:00–16:00 (Paris time)

 Presentation: The Climate Change in the Mediterranean in the Global Context

-Prof. Lionello will explore how regional changes in temperature, precipitation, and sea level compare to global trends, and what this means for natural ecosystems, public health, and economic systems in Mediterranean countries.
+Prof. Lionello explores how regional changes in temperature, precipitation, and sea level compare to global trends, and what this means for natural ecosystems, public health, and economic systems in Mediterranean countries.

 Dr. Zeynep Gül Ünal